 - J. Gresham Machen, September 25, 1929

 The cornerstone of Westminster's degree programs is study of the Bible.
 With the exception of the Master of Arts in Counseling (M.A.C.) program, students read in the original Greek and Hebrew.
-This, along with other common areas of study, forms the foundation for learning that is exceptional in richness and depth.
+This study, along with other common areas of study, forms the foundation for learning that is exceptional in richness and depth.
 All Westminster students gain a firm grounding in scriptural interpretation (hermeneutics), defense and proof of the Christian faith (apologetics), systematic and biblical theology, church history, and practical theology.

 In building upon this foundation, students may choose from the following programs:

 Master of Divinity (M.Div.) - Westminster's central program integrates theory and practice to prepare graduates for ordained pastoral ministry or other gospel ministries such as counseling and urban service.
 Concentrations in pastoral ministry or general ministries (with general studies, counseling, and urban mission emphases).

 M.Div.
 Pastoral Ministry three and four year tracks

 M.Div.
 General Ministries, General Studies Emphasis three and four year tracks

 M.Div.
 General Ministries, Counseling Emphasis three and four year tracks